mrhhyu/tensorflow_fedora/README.md

 In the case of only CPU support, all is straightforward; you can easily install TensorFlow by using pip, anaconda, and docker; however, when it comes to GPU support, the story is a bit complicated.

-In the TensorFlow official site, using docker image is suggested as the best way to employ TensorFlow GPU.
+In the TensorFlow official website, using docker image is suggested as the best way to employ TensorFlow GPU.
 However, I believe that building it from source is the best choice since the docker image could be failed due to some minor versions unmatched in any possible packages.

-I have struggled for one week to install TensorFlow GPU on Fedora 33; I have tried different possible ways including different versions of nvidia drivers, CUDA, docker images, and even [nvidia TensorFlow images](https://docs.nvidia.com/deeplearning/frameworks/tensorflow-release-notes/overview.html#overview).
+I have struggled for one week to install TensorFlow GPU on Fedora 33; I have tried different possible methods including various versions of nvidia drivers, CUDA installers, docker images, and even [nvidia TensorFlow images](https://docs.nvidia.com/deeplearning/frameworks/tensorflow-release-notes/overview.html#overview).

-Finally, I built and installed **TensorFlow 2.5** on **Fedora 33** with **kernel 5.9.16** as follows, it works as a clock.
-Hope, this guide could be helpful for you as well.
-I have collected this  information from different sources (*“TensorFlow Install Source” page in the TensorFlow official website could be a nice source*).
+Finally, I could successfully build and install **TensorFlow 2.5** on **Fedora 33** with **kernel 5.9.16** as follows.
+Hope, this post could be helpful for you as well.
 Note that you need *root privilege* only for steps 1 to 8.

 1. Install compatible **nvidia driver supported CUDA 11.1** by following [here](https://www.if-not-true-then-false.com/2015/fedora-nvidia-guide/)